Rubutu

-Rubutu was a city, or city-state located in ancient northern Israel, between the city of Gazru-(modern Gezer), and Jerusalem during the time of the Amarna letters correspondence, a 15-20 year period at about 1350-1335 BC.
+Rubutu was a city, or city-state located in the southern region of Palestine between the city of Gazru-(modern Gezer), and Jerusalem during the time of the Amarna letters correspondence, a 15-20 year period at about 1350-1335 BC.
 Some scholars place Rubutu near present-day Arrabah in the northern West Bank.
+Nadav Na'man writes that this Rubutu, mentioned in the Ta'anach tablets, is a separate site from that in the Amarna tablets but shares the same name.

 The Amarna letters were mostly written to the pharaoh of Ancient Egypt, and three mayors of Gazru: Abimilku, Milkilu, and Yapahu authored 20 letters of the 382-letter, Amarna letters corpus.
 The reference to Rubutu is found in 2 letters of Abdi-Heba of Jerusalem, EA 289, and 290, (EA for 'el Amarna').
 They mention the war of various cities, the Habiru, and of: "the seizure of Rubutu".

 The 2 letters of city--Rubutu

 EA 289, title: "A reckoning demanded"

 EA 289 is letter no. 5 of 6 to the Pharaoh, by Abdi-Heba of Jerusalem.
 See: Egyptian official: Pawura.